kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 `--replay-host-capabilities-interactions` flag, so that the session file records all host capability calls.

-## Optional Mapping ClusterAdmissionPolicy

-To map the Namespaces of the namespaced policies to secure PolicyServers, we provide a new ClusterAdmissionPolicy, named `map-ns-to-policyservers` that Cluster Operators may choose to install.

-This is just one possible mapping policy, Cluster Operators could deploy their own using other schemes (e.g: using LabelSelectors for the mapping, etc).

-This policy applies to namespaced policies and mutates their `spec.policyServer` to match the provided settings.
-These PolicyServers may or not be already created or ready; in that case the policies will stay in `scheduled` status with no harm done.
+## Control scheduling of namespaced policies

+A cluster administrator might want to retain full control over the scheduling of namespaced policies to prevent users from scheduling their policies over Policy Server instances exposing a broad list of host capabilities.

+To achieve that, we will provide a reference policy that mutates the the `spec.policyServer` field of namespaced policies.

 The new policy will look like this: